General Expectations

 Hair

-Hair is to be neatly groomed, appropriate to the wearing of uniform, fully tied back and off the face at all times.
-When the hair is tied back, the accessory used must be burgundy in colour, as per College regulations.
+Hair is to be neat and tidy all times.
+For safety reasons, during practical classes (for example Physical Education Woodwork, Food Technology and Science) hair is to be fully tied back and off the face.
+When the hair is tied back, the accessory used must be burgundy in colour.

-- Hair is to be well groomed with no extremes of colour, length and/or style.
-Examples of this include but are not limited to tails, mohawks, shaved areas and dreadlocks
+Hair needs to be styled appropriate to the wearing of a uniform with no extremes of colour, length and/or style.
+Examples of this include but are not limited to:

-- No patterns or lines are to be cut into the hair
+- No patterns or lines are to be cut or shaved into the hair

 - Highlights or tints should be natural in colour